 Marijuana is one of the most genetically diverse herbs on the earth.
-This article will help you understand what a cannabis strain is and how plant species change the effects cannabis has on your body.
+This article will help you understand what the difference is between indica vs sativa.
+And how cannabis strains ca effect your body.
 There are thousands of cannabis strains worldwide, all with different terpene profiles, consumption effects, and weed growing preferences.
-But did you know there are only four different species of cannabis?
+But did you know there are only four different strains of cannabis: Indica, Sativa, and?
 We will explore why some are regarded as the best cannabis strains and why others are called ditch weed strains.

 Strains of Weed Vs Species of Weed